 DEPS 2965 Pediatric Dentistry II Lab: Simulation (1 Credit)

 This course will introduce restorative techniques for both cavity preparation and restoration of primary teeth.
 Within the context of the laboratory, students will learn to prepare primary teeth for the most common types of restorations currently utilized in pediatric dentistry.
 The space maintenance portion of this course will teach the proper construction of these appliances.
-Diagnosis, treatment planning, proper radiographs, and proper treatment of pulpal problems in the primary and early mixed dentition will also be discussed, preparing the student to become competent in the formation of comprehensive treatment plans for treating patients in the pediatric dental clinic.
 0-100 (DENT) Begin 2001D